TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **8.1**: improvements for persistent progress bar and display remaining time
 - **8.0.4**: adjustments for the latest YouTube changes, bug fixes, and improvements
 - **8.0.3.1**: adjustments for the latest YouTube changes (general selector updates including for Color Code Last Uploaded Video)
 - **8.0.2**: adjustments for the latest YouTube changes (fixed missing date in tab view)